 The important factor in decreasing these dark circles is wearing concealer, sunscreen, hats and sun protection.
 It is important to get a non-chemical sunscreen as these irritate eyes.

 How To Get Rid Of Dark Circles Under Eyes?

 PRP or Platelet Rich Therapy

-PRP is traditionally used in the under-eye area to improve skin texture and quality for fine lines and wrinkles.
+PRP or platelet-rich plasma is traditionally used in the under-eye area to improve skin texture and quality for fine lines and wrinkles.
 With observation, we have seen a lessening in dark circles under eyes caused by both bluish and brown discolouration using PRP.

 Concerned by Dark Circles Under Eyes?
 Call Us Today On 3350 5447 For A FREE Consultation.

 Eye bags are either ‘present all of the time’ or ‘temporary’.
 If the puffy eyes are present all of the time, the cause is from changes to the muscles and ligaments under the eye and under-eye fat herniation.
 Temporary ‘puffy eyes’ can be settled.
 A broad range of environmental factors results in an accumulation of fluid in tissues in the under-eye area.

 The two can co-exist; that is, you can have bags under the eyes, made temporarily worse by swelling.
 So what can cause these two presentations, and how to get rid of puffy eyes?

 2. Present all of the time – bags under eyes

 Whether you develop eye bags has some genetic basis.
 However, environmental stressors affect ageing changes, including stress, cigarette smoke, and pollution, affecting the progression.
 Permanent under-eye bags develop from the ligaments’ loosening and stretching and weakening of the muscles under the eye.
 Once a night, tight, coherent band areas divide and allow fat under the eye to herniate forwards.